Falls are not an inevitable part of growing older

 How to reduce your risk of falling

-Age Cymru run a HandyVan service, we can help with small household repairs, minor adaptations and odd jobs that will improve your quality of life.
-We can fit grab rails, stair rails, replace light bulbs and fit security lights and motion sensor night lights, each of these can help you move around your home safely and with ease.
+A home safety check can be carried out by our HandyVan service, which can help with small household repairs, minor adaptations and odd jobs that will improve your quality of life to help you live independently and safely in your home.
+We can fit grab rails, stair rails, replace light bulbs and fit motion sensor night lights, each of these can help you move around your home safely and with ease.

 For more information, please visit our HandyVan page.